sponce24/tdep-tutorials/08_electronic_conductivity/README.md

 ## Preliminary calculations with Quantum ESPRESSO

-For this tutorial, you will need to compile [Quantum ESPRESSO](https://www.quantum-espresso.org/) v7.4 and we will assume that the following executables are in your path: `pw.x, ph.x, epw.x`.
+For this tutorial, you will need to compile [Quantum ESPRESSO](https://www.quantum-espresso.org/) v7.4 and we will assume that the following executables are in your path: `pw.x, ph.x, q2r.x, matdyn.x, epw.x`.

 First, go to the folder `example_cBN`